 The Group considers government-related entities as related parties if Russian Federation has control, joint control or significant influence over the entity.
-In the ordinary course of business the Group provides stock exchange services to government-related entities, places funds with government-related banks and bonds issued by the Russian Federation and government-related entities.
+In the ordinary course of business the Group provides stock exchange, clearing and depositary services to government-related entities, places funds with government-related banks and bonds issued by the Russian Federation and government-related entities.